-Taken from a Blog Post on Medieval Brothels : Content Warning- SWERF* Author
+Excerpt from a Blog Post on Medieval Brothels : Content Warning- SWERF* Author

 In the early Middle Ages, after the breakdown of Roman urban civilization, there is very little sign of prostitution, probably because the culture was so overwhelmingly rural.
 However, when medieval cities began to grow in the eleventh century, prostitution grew with them….The organized church of course frowned on it, but many a city council, deciding it was better to regulate the practice than to drive it underground, established municipal brothels.
 In late medieval cities, young women (generally from the countryside) who found no other way to support themselves might go into a brothel. …Often municipal brothels were connected with the municipal bath houses.
 People would bathe, and while all warm and naked would start to have other thoughts as well, which could be satisfied right nearby.
 In modern Britain brothels are still sometimes referred to as “stews,” because of their association with bath houses….
-Medieval municipal brothels continued until the sixteenth century, when the religious ferment of the Reformation finally led to their demise.
+Medieval municipal brothels continued until the sixteenth century, when and the religious ferment of the Reformation finally led to their demise.

-This well researched article on prostitution in the middle ages with specific mention of Britain:
+Excerpt from this well researched article on prostitution in the middle ages with specific mention of Britain:

 Researching prostitution during the Middle Ages is not an easy ask, particularly in Medieval England.
 Prostitution was not necessarily a woman’s sole career choice and there are many examples of women who used prostitution to supplement their everyday income.
-A lack of centralised law across England provides a consistently different attitude towards prostitutes across the country, an attitude which was already significantly different to that on the continent.
+A lack of centralised [sic] law across England provides a consistently different attitude towards prostitutes across the country, an attitude which was already significantly different to that on the continent.
 As a general rule Europe seemed to be far more lenient and accepting of the occupation as a necessary public utility and, although many countries engaged a policy of restriction, it was aimed against the clientele of the prostitutes and not the prostitutes themselves….
 The rest of Europe was largely tolerant of sex workers.
 The rationale being that allowing brothels to operate accorded the authorities some level of control over the industry, created specific areas where men could go to indulge discreetly, protected innocent women and limited the disruption caused by prostitutes who advertised themselves in the street.
 The idea of publicly operated brothels never caught on in England, which maintained a negative attitude towards the occupation and punished anyone involved; the women themselves, those who allowed it to operate and the clients.
 England had more prosecutions for prostitution than any other European country, even more than certain areas of Italy which had outright banned the trade. … While there were a number of full time prostitutes, there were also women who simply used it as a means to bolster their primary source of income during particularly hard times, more disturbingly there were those women who were sold by their family members in order to generate funds for the family. … While in London the area of Stewside was unofficially designated the medieval equivalent of the Red Light District, in Coventry any single woman renting a room for herself could be arrested under suspicion of prostitution, which prompted the authorities to outright ban single women from renting rooms.
 In towns where prostitution was rife but uncontrolled, any woman wandering the streets after dark was presumed to be available for sale and cases of mistaken identity resulting in violence were common.
 As such numerous towns/cities demanded that prostitutes dressed themselves in specific clothes to distinguish themselves from the general populace, with most requiring the ladies to don a striped hood.
 Particularly successful whores found themselves prosecuted for breaching sumptuary laws (laws which restricted the clothing – colour, material etc, that certain classes could wear) rather than the act which earned them the money for the finery in the first place. …During the later medieval period the Christian notion of the ‘reformed prostitute’ took hold, fueled by the cults of Saint Mary of Egypt and Mary Magdalene, and public opinion softened towards whores.
 Instead of being women to be reviled, these women were now the subject of charity, and public funds were set up to assist women trying to escape a life of sex work.
 Despite this in many areas women known to sell their bodies were not allowed membership of their local church until they had set aside their life of sin, though we should also point out that there are numerous, numerous records of churchmen being caught with prostitutes.
 The punishment for which was severe (for the churchmen).

 Excerpt from Ruth Karras.
 Common Women: Prostitution and Sexuality in Medieval England: